KiranMantha/plumejs/README.md

 ```

 ## Data Sharing
+---

-We can even share data between two components in two ways:
+A prent component can pass data to children in two ways:

-1. read the rendered component as `ComponentRef` and call setprops. this is more helpful if component props depends on api.
+1. Read the rendered component as `ComponentRef` and call setprops. this is more helpful if component props depends on api.
-2. use `onbindprops` event on component. this is more helpful incase of loops.
+2. Use `onbindprops` event on component. this is more helpful incase of loops.

 ### 1. Passing data using ComponentRef